i502Club/OS_Square/readme.md

 ## Authors
 [![i502 Club](assets/images/icon_extension.png)](https://www.i502.club) [i502 Club](https://www.i502.club)

 This project was built using templates provided for the OpenStore community by it's creator David Lee.
-Disons merci.
+It also uses code from the examples which can be found on the Square developers portal.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details